amoschou/laravel-remote-auth/README.md

    </form>
    ```

 6. Typically, you will need a route to show this form, and route to receive the login request.
 This package does not provide any routes, you must define them yourself in `routes/web.php`.
 In this setup, we also need a home route to redirect requests to after logging in, and a log out route.
-You will need to use the `authenticate` and `logout` methods on `LoginController`, but generally, you are free to design your routes and views as you like.
+You will need to use the `authenticate` and `logout` methods on `LoginController` and appropriate middleware, but generally, you are free to design your routes and views as you like.
    ```
    use AMoschou\RemoteAuth\App\Http\Controllers\LoginController;